Breast milk is more than food for your premature or ill baby.

 - is gentle on your baby's tiny tummy and easy to digest

-- protects your baby from infections - especially life-threatening gut infections that can affect premature babies
+- protects your baby from infections, especially life-threatening gut infections

-- improves the brain development and vision of premature babies
+- improves your baby's brain development and vision

 - provides antibodies to build your baby’s immune system